 How to Make Herbal Oils with Easy to Grow Plants

-Come to the Botanical Garden to learn about the different ways to make herbal oils.
+In this class you will learn how to make your own herbal oils.
 We will explore the benefits of using Calendula, Plantain, Comfrey, and Yarrow topically – all herbs you might already have growing in your garden.
-Thursday, August 27th, 10-11:30am on Zoom.
+Thursday, September 10th, 10-11:30am on Zoom.

 How to Store Medicinal and Culinary Herbs

 As the growing season winds down, we will talk about various methods of storage of medicinal and culinary herbs.
 We will talk about drying and freezing herbs, teas, capsules, dream pillows, and some delicious ways to incorporate dried herbs into your next dinner party.
 Enjoy your garden's bounty all year long!
-Thursday, September 10th, 10-11:30am on Zoom.
+Date TBA.

 From Garden to Medicine Cabinet: How to Make your own Tinctures